Skip Navigation

 Place-based education (PBE) is anytime, anywhere learning that leverages the power of place and connects learners to communities and the world around them.
 Teton Science Schools’ Place Network defines “place” as the ecological, cultural, and economic aspects that make up a community.
 Research in PBE indicates that a student’s sense of self, motivation to learn, and community engagement are enhanced through meaningful interactions with immediate physical and cultural environments.
 This is because students learn best when they are able to situate their learning in a relevant context.
 The Place Network brings Teton Science Schools’ innovative teaching practices, enduring relationships, integrated curriculum, and global awareness to students and teachers anywhere in the world.

-The PBE model reaches over 4000 students and 100 educators in 21 schools in rural communities across the country and worldwide, in such places as Bhutan, where students experience greater engagement, academic outcomes, and sense of belonging.
-The Place Network offers a variety of resources and supports, including cohort learning communities, one-on-one coaching and consulting, professional development, and resource toolkits to schools interested in implementing the PBE model.
+The PBE model has reached thousands of students and over 500 educators in 21 schools in communities across the country and worldwide, where students experience greater engagement, academic outcomes, and sense of belonging.
+Teton Science Schools offers comprehensive resources and supports, including their Place Network partnership and resources, to help schools interested in implementing the PBE model.

 • Civic & Social Engagement